- To establish procedures that will ensure consistent response to environmental issues and demonstrate responsibility and due diligence

 - A review of the UBC Environmental Legislation Handbook and other resources to determine legislation, codes of practice, guidelines and UBC policies and procedures that are applicable to operations and activities within the faculty.

 - Notification and distribution of applicable legislation, codes of practice, guidelines and UBC policies and procedures, to all affected Faculty, Staff and Students in the faculty.

 - Completion of the regulatory review form in appendix.

-The environmental impact of all new projects or activities will be assessed by the principle investigator, Where possible efforts will be taken to minimize any adverse impacts, For assistance or further information on conducting an assessment contact the Environmental Programs Advisory Committee, c/o the Manager Environmental Programs (822-9527).
+The environmental impact of all new projects or activities will be assessed by the principal investigator.
+Where possible efforts will be taken to minimize any adverse impacts.
+For assistance or further information on conducting an assessment contact the Environmental Programs Advisory Committee, c/o the Manager Environmental Programs (822-9527).